timopruesse/machine_setup/README.md

 ## TODOs

-### 0.7.0
+### 0.8.0

-- add tests that verify new config structure (commands key etc.)
+- Relative paths should be relative to the config file
 - conditional tasks
   - add the ability to add requirements for a task, e.g. only run if a certain file doesn't exist

-### 0.8.0

-- Relative paths should be relative to the config file

 ### 1.0.0